 At the Project's Start

 There are some important decisions to be made at the very start of a project.
 Theoretically, wrong decisions made at the start of the project can be corrected later.
 However, the more money or time are wasted on bad decisions, the less likely they will be corrected later, since correcting them will raise competence questions.

 Choosing a Language

 For a language, I strongly recommend against C++ (unless you are building some very high performance algorithms where split of a second is crucial) primarily due to its slow compilation time.
 Every software development (if done properly) involves a lot of prototyping and restarting the application or running tests for the application.
-Each new run after a code change involves compilation.
-The C++ templates are built in such a way that code generation is a must at compilation time so that C++ is usually very slow to compile.
+Each new run after a code change involves a compilation.
+The C++ templates are built in such a way that code generation is a must at the compilation time so that C++ is usually very slow to compile.
 Slow compilation will result in slow prototyping and correspondingly slow development.
 Without templates, C++ is not as powerful as a modern strongly typed language should be.

 Moreover, Java and C# have many standard libraries built into the language while C++ relies on third party libraries.

 In my experience smaller teams produce better software faster.
 E.g. for a desktop 3 tier project I would recommend a 3 people team - one person for every tier + an architect + 1-3 people for redundancy.

 My most successful projects had precisely such teams of 3-7 members.
 One of the least successful projects I was a part of, had a team of 20+ members and it was not able to achieve in several years what smaller projects would achieve within months.